james-spears/randcsv/README.md

 * `--nan-freq`, `-a` Float (Optional.
 Default: `--nan-freq 0.0`)
   * Frequency of NaN values contained in desired CSV file.
-Example: `--nan-freq 0.25`, implies 25% of all the values in the CSV file will be `nan`.
+Example: `--nan-freq 0.25`, implies 25% of all the values in an infinite CSV file will be `nan`.

 * `--empty-freq`, `-e` Float (Optional.
 Default: `--empty-freq 0.0`)
   * Frequency of empty values contained in desired CSV file.
-Example: `--empty-freq 0.25`, implies 25% of all the values in the CSV file will be `` (no value).
+Example: `--empty-freq 0.25`, implies 25% of all the values in an infinite CSV file will be `` (no value).

 * `--index`, `-i` Boolean (Optional.
 Default: False)
   * Flag signaling whether the left most column should be a row index (ascending integer).